xsherryhe/facebook-clone/NOTES.md

 --body: text

 --belongs_to :creator, class_name: User
--has_many :images
+-has_many :images, as: :imageable
--has_many :comments, as: :reactable
+--has_many :comments, as: :reactable
 -has_many :likes, as: :reactable

 Comment
--body: text
+--body: text

--belongs_to :user
+--belongs_to :user
--belongs_to :reactable, polymorphic: true
+--belongs_to :reactable, polymorphic: true
 -has_many :images, as: :imageable
+--has_many :comments, as: :reactable
+-has_many :likes, as: :reactable

 Like
 -belongs_to :user